 - A copy of the nominee’s résumé or curriculum vitae.

-- Verification from the nominee demonstrating participation while as an undergraduate student in a scholar program supporting undergraduate students from low income/first generation or historically underrepresented backgrounds aimed at diversifying enrollment in graduate study.
-Verification can include emailed confirmation by a program coordinator/director from the prior undergraduate institution.
+- Verification from the nominee demonstrating participation while as a student in a scholar program supporting students from low income/first generation or historically underrepresented backgrounds aimed at diversifying enrollment in graduate study.
+Verification can include emailed confirmation by a program coordinator/director from the prior institution.

 Submit a nomination